-- The recording of economic-based technical provision valuation techniques; - The release of an intangible Cost of Reinsurance, which can be either capitalized expense or deferred revenue; and - The adjustment to a fair value basis in accordance with Economic Balance Sheet valuation techniques of certain assets not on a fair value basis for U.S. GAAP.
+• The recording of economic-based technical provision valuation techniques;

+• The release of an intangible Cost of Reinsurance, which can be either capitalized expense or deferred revenue; and b.
+Regulatory Capital Requirements i.
+ECR and MSM Requirements at the End of the Reporting Period

+• The adjustment to a fair value basis in accordance with Economic Balance Sheet valuation techniques of certain assets not on a fair value basis for U.S. GAAP.